 Need a new rig to play EA’s new bombastic shooter Battlefield 5?
 We’ve noted down the recommended specs, and listed down all the best-value components that you’ll need.

 Battlefield 5’s recommended specs are listed below:

 OS: Windows 10 64-bit

 CPU: Intel Core i7 4790 / AMD Ryzen 3 1300X or equivalent

 HDD: 50GB HD space

-But of course, if you settle for EA’s ‘recommended build’ you won’t be able to ogle Battlefield V is jaw-dropping 4K.
-And with Battlefield V officially supporting ‘ray tracing’ once the revolutionary rendering technology becomes available, you’ll take the visuals up another level if you invest in one of Nvidia’s 20 Series GPUs – or any of the supported GPUs on this list.
+But of course, if you settle for EA’s ‘recommended build’ you won’t be able to ogle Battlefield 5 is jaw-dropping 4K.
+And with Battlefield 5 officially supporting ray tracing, you’ll take the visuals up another level if you invest in one of Nvidia’s 20 Series GPUs – or any of the supported GPUs on this list.

 But what is ray tracing?
 This is a new rendering technique that simulates more realistic lighting effects.
 Light will reflect off objects as they would in real life, creativing more convincing shadows and atmospheric environments.
 The ray-tracing update isn’t available yet, but it’s said to be imminent, so it makes sense to future-proof your test rig with a RTX 2080 graphics card right now.

 |CPU||AMD Ryzen 3 2200G CPU (£90)||Intel Core i7-8700K (£242)|

 |RAM||Corsair Vengeance lpx 16gb (£137)||Corsair Vengeance lpx 16gb (£137)|